Complete Hierarchies for the Geometric Measure of Entanglement: The Hierarchies

 For formulating the second hierarchy $\mathfrak{H}_2$ one uses a specific property of the maximization in the definition of $\Lambda^2$.
 Namely, if two vectors (say, $\ket{b}$ and $\ket{c}$) are fixed, then $\braket{bc}{\psi} = \ket{\alpha}$ is an unnormalized pure state and the optimal $\ket{a}$ needs to be proportional to $\ket{\alpha}$.
 This implies that taking the optimal $\ket{b_o c_o}$ enforces $\ket{\alpha} = \Lambda \ket{a_o}$ (up to some phase), leading to $ \braket{\psi}{b_o c_o}\braket{\psi}{a_o c_o}\braket{\psi}{a_o b_o} = \Lambda^3(\psi) \bra{a_o b_o c_o} $ and therefore

 Similar to Eq.~\eqref{eq:genidea} one can insert now projectors onto symmetric spaces on the two copies of $\ket{a}$ and similarly for the two copies of $\ket{b}$ and $\ket{c}$.
 Then, one relaxes the optimization by taking the norm of the resulting six-particle vector $\ket{G_4}.$ This kind of estimate can be generalized to more copies of $\ket{\psi}$ in different ways, since there are several ways to wire the indices of the tensors corresponding to the states $\psi$, see Fig.~\ref{fig:second_hierarchy_wirings} for examples.
 All possible tree graphs (that is, connected graphs without cycles) lead to a valid multi-copy tensor which gives an upper bound on $\Lambda$.
 We found that in practice path graphs of length $k$ worked well, and will thus use those for the $k$'th level in the hierarchy, see Appendix~\ref{app:trees} for more information.
 The bounds from this approach are tighter than the ones from the first hierarchy since, for a given number of copies of $\ket{\psi}$, the optimization over fewer external indices needs to be relaxed.
 Analogous completeness results as Observation 1 hold here as well; we refer to Appendix~\ref{app:proof_convergence_second_hierarchy} for a detailed discussion.
-Furthermore, in Appendix~\ref{app:connection_helfgott_friedland} we explain the relation of our hierarchies $\mathfrak{H}_1$ and $\mathfrak{H}_2$ to results known in mathematics.
+Furthermore, in Appendix~\ref{app:connection_helfgott_friedland} we explain the relation of our hierarchies $\mathfrak{H}_1$ and $\mathfrak{H}_2$ to results known in mathematics, and demonstrate how the hierarchies can also be adapted for the optimization over real instead of complex product vectors.

 In the third hierarchy $\mathfrak{H}_3$, instead of taking multiple copies of $\ket{\psi}$, we take just one copy of $\ket{\psi}$ and tensor product it with $k-1$ identity operators, i.e.,

 Again, by taking advantage of the fact that the projector on the symmetric subspace can be inserted without changing the above expression, we get an upper bound on $\Lambda^2$ by the maximal eigenvalue of the above operator, i.e.,